What is a BAMF integration course (Integrationskurs)?

 Price: free of charge

-Sprach-Cafés Universität Hamburg (Language Cafés at the University of Hamburg): Conversation and discussion groups in various languages, https://www.uhh-join.uni-hamburg.de/de/reihe.html?196
+Sprach-Cafés Universität Hamburg (Language cafés University Hamburg): Dialogue and discussion groups in several languages,https://www.uhh-join.uni-hamburg.de/de/reihe.html?196